-A Child and Family Support worker and Learning Support Assistants are available to offer pastoral support to pupils and help them build resilience and develop independence and self-esteem.
-A member of staff is currently training to become a mental health first aider, supporting adults and children in school.
+A Child and Family Support Assistant and Learning Support Assistants are available to offer pastoral support to pupils by helping them build resilience and develop independence and self-esteem.
+A long-standing member of staff is a trained mental health first aider, supporting adults and children in school.